 The last 5 digits indicate the case number that was assigned to on a particular day.
 There is no guarantee that it would start with 0001.
 Some say it starts with 5.

-Read this article on How to check H1B status online- Approval, RFE ? using the H1B case number .
-Also, you can go to USCIS website and see the approximate processing times at a particular service center too by selecting the case type and center.
+You should check article on: H1B Statuses, Flow in USCIS System using the H1B case number .
+Also you can read article on How to check Processing times for H1B on USCIS website and see the approximate processing times at a particular service center too by selecting the case type and center.

 Any other thing that I have missed on the case number ?